zeshaoaaa/OkReflect/README.md

-### 6. Invoke method with return value of last method
+### 6. Invoke the method with the return value of the last method

 ```java
 // Java